marcobergman/seatalk_convert/README.md

 Based on https://github.com/MatsA/seatalk1-to-NMEA0183

-Only two messages are currently created: VHW and MTW.
+Only two NMEA sentences are currently created: VHW and MTW.

-VHW contains both Speed Through Water, coming from one instrument, and Compass Heading, coming from the other.
+VHW sentences contain both Speed Through Water, coming from one instrument, and Compass Heading, coming from the other.

-Water temperature MTW is also created.
+Water temperature MTW sentences are also created.